bhargav-naik/projects/Projects.md

 - Development of clustering approach using Hive queries and Spark GraphX
 - Presented the solution in Flipkart Spotlight Event

-#### Installation of Hadoop cluster : Deploying dedicated hadoop cluster to execute Hive/spark jobs for crunching TBs of data for fraud detection
-- Evaluation of the machine types for setting up different services of hadoop cluster
-- Procuring required machines from Flipkart Internal Cloud
-- Setting up all the Hadoop services using wrappers written for Hortonworks Ambari

 #### Pricing abuse detection : Aim of the project was to identify and blacklist the fake products which had hiked up maximum retail price (mrp) and lucrative discounts to dupe the customers
 - Collaboration with the product and analytics team to understand the problem
 - Proposed a solution with rules at different granularity in hierarchy of product taxonomy